On-Site vs Hotel Wedding Lodging: What Destination Weddings Actually Feel Like

 This works well, but requires coordination.

-Choosing between on-site lodging and hotels often comes down to the type of venue you select, which we break down in how to choose the perfect destination wedding venue
+Choosing between on-site lodging and hotels often comes down to the type of venue you select, which we break down in How to Choose a Wedding Venue That Actually Fits Your Wedding Vision

-If you’re comparing how different venues package lodging and guest experience, this guide to all-inclusive wedding venues gives a helpful breakdown.
+If you’re comparing how different venues package lodging and guest experience, All-Inclusive Wedding Packages in Upstate New York gives a helpful breakdown.

 Most destination weddings are a mix.